MikkelSchubert/adapterremoval/docs/migrating.rst

  Migrating AdapterRemoval to 3.x from 2.x
 ******************************************

 AdapterRemoval v3 makes a number of changes in default behavior, including the renaming of a number of options (old names may still be used, but are deprecated) and the renaming of all output filenames.
-See the changelog for an exhaustive list of changes in behavior.
+See the changelog_ for an exhaustive list of changes in behavior.

+Note also that the executable has been renamed from ``AdapterRemoval`` to ``adapterremoval3``, to allow multiple versions of AdapterRemoval to coexist.

 **Output**
     - AdapterRemoval will no longer default to writing all files with the prefix ``your_output``.
 Instead, you should either set a prefix via the ``--out-prefix`` option (previously ``--basename``) or select just the reads you want to save via the various ``--out-*`` options.